Tom Cruise in the 1986 film 'Tom Gun'; Jason Gedrick in the 1986 movie 'Iron Eagle.'

 Jason Gedrick, who plays the hotshot pilot in "Iron Eagle," was actually an uncredited extra in 1983's "Risky Business," the film that catapulted Tom Cruise to stardom.
 "Iron Eagle" premiered a few months before the megahit "Top Gun" and had a mediocre box office that was still enough to spawn a four-film franchise.

 Both films feature a rebel (or maverick, if you will) pilot who thwarts the rules to save the day.
 In "Iron Eagle," Gedrick (who resembles Cruise with his dark-haired smirk) plays a man who takes on a fictional Arab nation to save his father.
 Louis Gossett Jr. stars as his sidekick pilot who thwarts military rules.
 "Top Gun," also based around aerial dogfights, was much more popular, becoming the highest-grossing film of 1986.
-"Top Gun" has remained the more popular franchise, with its belated 2022 sequel grossing over $1.4 billion globally.
+"Top Gun" has remained the more popular franchise, with its belated 2022 sequel grossing about $1.5 billion globally.

 'Antz' and 'A Bug's Life' in 1998